 The choice of thread milling cutter will affect its performance in speed, quality, and cost-effectiveness.
 Time is money, and a shorter production time will always benefit a machine shop.
 Choosing the right thread milling cutter will allow the optimum production time to be achieved, with relatively high feeds and speeds without prematurely shortening the tool’s life.
 Extending tool life supports overall cost-effectiveness.
 A cutter should be selected for the hole and material to be threaded so that it does not experience excessive wear while still being able to thread at a reasonably high speed.
 This also affects quality.
 Heat buildup during threading can cause distortion, and other effects such as chatter and chip hammering can result in poor-quality threads.

-How Can Xometry Help in Choosing the Right Thread Milling Cutter?
+How Xometry Can Help in Choosing the Right Thread Milling Cutter

 Xometry can help in choosing the right thread milling cutter through our team of in-house manufacturing specialists.
 Xometry can help customers source specialist materials and manufacturing processes for their parts, and our in-house specialists have the experience to advise on the best thread milling cutting tool to use for a particular material and geometry.

-How To Thread Mill?
+How to Thread Mill

 The first step to thread milling is understanding the application, the material to be milled, and the geometry of the hole to be milled (depth, diameter, and desired thread dimensions).
 This allows the second step to be taken which is to select the best thread mill cutting tool for the job.
 Thirdly, the CNC programming must be undertaken.
 This programming is informed by calculations for the radial depth of cut and the acceptable feeds and speeds.
 To complete the programming, however, it is recommended to use CAD/CAM software for thread milling.
 Once this has been completed, it is best to set up a trial piece, to test the tool-path feeds and speeds without the risk of damaging a production part.
 Once the test has been completed satisfactorily, the production run can start.

-What Are the Tips for Thread Milling?
+Tips for Thread Milling

 Each thread milling application will take experience to set up the optimal CNC path.
 Listed below are some tips for thread milling: